uwaces/uwaces.github.io/README.md

 # uwaces.github.io
 This is my resume site for comp20.
 It links from www.cs.tufts.edu/~hkais01.
+##Time Spent
+    2-3 hours
 ##Files include
 ###index.html
     Contains a image of me -- grade 3.
 Link to resume and bio pages.